SpektraSystems/CloudLabs-Azure/azure-virtual-machine-and-compute/instructions/intro.md

 ## Architecture

-These labs cover essential aspects of Azure infrastructure and operations.
+This Hands-on Lab cover essential aspects of Azure infrastructure and operations.
 Participants begin by establishing a secure Virtual Network (VNet) and configuring Azure Availability Sets for high availability of virtual machines (VMs).
 They then deploy VMs with specific configurations, implement backup and recovery strategies using Azure Backup Services, and manage VM data disks for optimized storage performance.
 Connecting to VMs, participants install Internet Information Services (IIS) for web hosting and utilize Azure Monitor for comprehensive monitoring, alerting, and performance optimization across Azure resources and applications.
 These labs collectively equip participants with foundational skills in Azure networking, VM deployment, data management, application hosting, and cloud monitoring.

 ## Architecture Diagram